 Can we extract, generate, link and discover more, by having a system that allows us to connect data, as a graphics-based system, that can present in a highly visual form what we are seeking?
 Can we get closer to a more complete view, a view of innovation that does, finally, become holistic?
 Can we build a decent innovation domain ontology that allows expertise to come through, way beyond delivering only pieces of innovation knowledge?
 Siemens have a clear view it seems of Knowledge Graphs and their contribution to augmented intelligence.
 Can Innovation Knowledge Graphs help deliver a better relationship we all need in our innovation understanding?

 Can we have an interactive application “in our hands” that is highly related in its data, its connections (over time) in relationships, to extract the best expert knowledge from the information, data, and observations, that allow us to focus on the important “sweet spots” of innovation?
-To actually, constantly innovate, as we build the new, drawn from the knowledge built, on the best known to form new understanding, by connecting and forming a relationship, a network of innovation understanding.
+To actually, constantly innovate, as we build the new, drawn from the knowledge built, on the best known, to form the new understanding, by connecting and forming a relationship, a network of innovation understanding.

 What a thought as we enter 2018…….an Innovation Knowledge Graph that takes me closer to a better-connected future for leveraging innovation.
 Now then, how do I set about it?
 So I need to first find out more about this and then understand if Knowledge Graphs can be provided for innovation.
 Intriguing in its possibilities perhaps?